-Filing income taxes as a sole proprietor is fairly simple because a sole proprietorship is not a separate legal entity from the owner.
-The income from the business is treated as your personal income, so a sole proprietor files their business income (profit minus expenses) on their personal income tax return.
+Filing income taxes as a sole proprietor is fairly simple because a sole proprietorship is not a separate legal entity from the business owner.
+Income from the business is treated as your personal income, which means that a sole proprietor must file any business income (profit minus expenses) on his or her personal income tax return.

 You’ll use the Schedule C section of your Form 1040 to report your business income to the Internal Revenue Service (IRS).
-You will be responsible for paying federal and state income tax on your business profits, as well as self-employment taxes.
-Keep a log of your profits and losses for tax purposes throughout the year to make tax filing easier.
+You will need to pay self-employment taxes, as well as federal and state income tax on your business profits.
+To make tax filing easier, keep a record of profits and losses for tax purposes throughout the year.

-If you have employees or contractors who earn more than $600 in a year, you’ll need to include a W2 or 1099 form for each when filing taxes.
-For any employees, you’ll have to pay half of their Social Security and Medicare taxes.
+If you have employees or contractors earning more than $600 in a year, you’ll need to include a W2 or 1099 form for each when filing taxes.
+You’ll have to pay half of any employees’ Social Security and Medicare taxes.

 What sole proprietors can and cannot do